 WHAT IS A PUBLIC WAY IN MASSACHUSETTS?

 Although this may not always be an issue in a trial, it can arise.
 Generally, people who operate a motor vehicle do so on a public way, but sometimes this is not the case.
 Any street or highway that is open to the public and controlled and maintained by some level of government is considered a “public way.”
 Interstate and state highways along with municipal streets and roads are considered a “public way.”
 Massachusetts General Laws c.
 90, § 1 defines a public way as the following: “any public highway, [or a] private way [that is] laid out under authority of [a] statute, [or a] way dedicated to public use, or [a] way [that is] under [the] control of park commissioners or [a] body having [similar] powers.”

 WHAT DOES IT MEAN TO NEGLIGENTLY OPERATE A MOTOR VEHICLCE SO AS TO ENDANGER THE LIVES OR SAFETY OF THE PUBLIC IN MASSACHUSETTS?

 You are negligent when you fail to use due care, that is, when you act in a way that a reasonable person would not act.
 This can happen either by doing something that a reasonably prudent person would not do under those circumstances, or by failing to do something that a reasonably prudent person would do.
 You are considered to have acted negligently if you drove in a way that a reasonable person would not have, and by doing so created an unnecessary danger to other people, a danger that you could have avoided by driving more carefully.

-If you are charged with negligent Operation of a Motor Vehicle, do not hesitate to contact a Massachusetts Negligent Operation of a Motor Vehicle lawyer, David Ellison, today.
+If you are charged with Negligent Operation of a Motor Vehicle, do not hesitate to contact a Massachusetts Negligent Operation of a Motor Vehicle lawyer at Ellison Law LLC today.